hasnain393/ReactJS/README.md

   }
 ```

-* Action is a simple object that has must have type property it can have more properties has well but type property is must
+* Action is a simple object that has must have **type** property it can have more properties as well but type property is must
 * Action is and Object describing what happened

 * Reducer:which actually carries out the state transition depending on the action